The Hospital Saturday Fund Privacy Notice

 - Data Protection Commissioners – Ireland

 We share and store the information we collect, including your Personal Information to assist us administering your grant application through the CRM platform, Salesforce.
-All of your data is located in the EU.

 How long do we hold your data for?